 How Collegedunia's Handwritten Notes Compare with Self-Notes

-Most Class 12 Commerce students start out making their own notes and run out of time around January.
-Collegedunia's class 12 business studies handwritten notes chapter 10 Financial Markets fill the gap with the same notebook look but the editorial accuracy of NCERT verbatim phrasing.
+Most Class 12 Commerce students start making their own notes and run out of time by January.
+These handwritten notes fill that gap: same notebook look, but NCERT-verbatim accuracy.

 - Time saved: A student spends roughly 90 minutes hand-copying Chapter 10 from the NCERT print.
 The Collegedunia PDF is ready in one download.